Jbleezy/BO2-Reimagined/README.md

 * Added on Tranzit and Die Rise

 ### Zombie Blood
-* Added view model and zombie eyes from Turned
+* Added view model and zombie eye fx from Turned
 * No longer makes zombies ignore the player
 * Makes the player invulnerable to zombie melee swipes
 * No longer changes FOV